atheiman/mis-club-site/README.md

 - **Templating** - Allows developers to create [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) web pages using template inheritance and easy to read template logic.
 - **Administration Site** - Django projects include an automatically generated administration site that allows a staff to easily manage their data via a functional web interface.

+> Some well-known sites that use Django include Pinterest, Instagram, Mozilla, The Washington Times, Disqus, the Public Broadcasting Service, and Bitbucket.

 Our site, like most Django sites, runs on a Virtual Private Server in *the cloud*.
 It utilizes several popular technologies:

 - DigitalOcean